GeoTsak314/tool-scripts/facebook_cleaner/README.md

 This script automates the removal of **posts**, **comments**, and **likes** from your personal Facebook profile.
 It supports both **English** and **Greek** versions of Facebook and offers options for date filtering and logging.

+(actually... it's a small tool that Meta would hate to see you using it, since all their incomes are based on advertisment, which is based in turn to your FB history...)

 ⚠️ **IMPORTANT:** The script does not interfere with your Messenger messages or other private content.

 ---